jamesCodes808/reading-notes/201/class-01.md

 - What is an HTML attribute?
 >There are many things that HTML attributes do, most are unseen unless it is the `style` inline css attribute.
 In general, HTML attributes have information for the HTML element that they live in.
 For example:

 ```HTML
 <a href="https://google.com">Google</a>
 ```

 >The href is the attribute, containing information for where the <a> HTML element refers to.

-- Describe the Anatomy of an HTMl element.
+- Describe the Anatomy of an HTML element.
 What is the Difference between `<article>` and `<section>` element tags?

 >An HTML element is made up of a start tag, content, and an end tag.
 The start tag usually looks something like `<article>` or `<section>`, and the end tag is the same as the start tag but with a forward slash before the element name, like `</article>` or `</section>`.
 The content is the information that appears between the start and end tags.